Minerva-System/minerva-go/README.md

 Binaries will be created in `9bin`.
 You may also want to take a look at the script in `extra/runsvc.rc` for ease of use in Plan 9.

+## Serverless

+Some tasks on the system are performed through an event-driven approach.
+These involve the creation of so-called functions.
+In Minerva System, the functions are not attached to a specific architecture, and so they are deployed through a Kubernetes-native approach by using the [Fission framework](https://fission.io/).

+For more information on Fission functions and their deployment, check the [Serverless tutorial](./functions/README.org).